 To discover the mysteries of the Mother Mountain Range, also know as ” Cuidad Perdido ” – The Lost City – and even as Teyuna, you have to penetrate one of the highest massif littorals in the world.
 There you will find the charm of a millennium culture hidden as an emerald in the forest.

 Pre-Hispanic architectures appear, imposing and solitary, fascinating, and intriguing.

 The trail leading up to the Lost City, though challenging in a few mountain sections, offers spectacular landscapes to visitors in which, like splashes of color against the bright, nearly fluorescent green of the forest.

 You will see the rural and indigenous populations that inhabit the Sierra.
 Early in the morning and once at the park, the slowly withdrawing mist reveals the ancient remains left by the Tairona on the rugged slopes of the Sierra Nevada de Santa Marta.
-To discover the mysteries of this intricate network of roads, petroglyphs, canals bridges and engineering works, which has been hidden under a dense tropical forest for more than 500 years.
+To discover the mysteries of this intricate network of roads, petroglyphs, canals bridges, and engineering works, which has hidden under a dense tropical forest for more than 500 years.
 The Lost City is a must who enjoys nature and contact with the history of indigenous ancestors.

 “ If there is any territory in these lands…. it seems to be this one… is all crowded with high peaks and streams of very sweet golden waters…’

 The Lost City trek and Pre-Hispanic architecture

 In the view of the archaeological importance of Cuidad Perdido, the Buritaca 200 Archaeological project was set up in 1976.
 The project used interdisciplinary approaches involving archaeology, architecture, engineering, paleo-botany, and soil studies and is now cared by the Instituto Colombiano de Antropologia e Historia ICANH to protect and investigate the cultural heritage of the beautiful Sierra.